pydata/xarray/doc/indexing.rst

     da[ind_x, ind_x]  # vectorized indexing

-If you just provide slices or sequences, which do not have named-dimensions, they will be understood as the same dimension to index along.
+If you just provide slices or sequences, which do not have named-dimensions, they will be understood as the same dimension which is indexed along.

 .. ipython:: python